 Draft up an email your CEO can send to customers with any plans you have to improve your company based on their feedback.
 This simple step will earn some goodwill with customers and ensure they continue providing those valuable responses to surveys.

 But what do you do if their feedback does not shine a great light on your company?
 Don’t shy away or shrug it off.
 Appoint a senior leader to reach out to unhappy customers for a one-on-one discussion to dig deeper into the issues they presented.
-Here’s a recording of a Webinar we participated in on how to address your Detractors.

 When the survey results are in, going another step further by sending a personalized thank you note to all participants is the icing on the cake.
 It will set you apart and make your clients feel valued.
 Isn’t that the overall goal?